 You can call Caroline Jacobs one of the originals.
 In 2007, she and her husband put down a deposit before there were any apartments to look at.
-In 2010, they were one of the first couples to move in as soon as the senior living community was open.
+In 2010, they were one of the first couples to move in as soon as The Commons in Lincoln, a Massachusetts senior living community, was open.

 “I looked at several senior living communities before I came here.
 One of the advantages of being first is getting your pick of the apartments, locations.
 There were 10 of us.
 It was a little chaotic at first.
 No phones.
 They gave us cell phones to use,” she recalled recently.

 She has never looked back or regretted the decision about moving to The Commons and recommends it to others.
 She adds that people should make the move while they can and take advantage of all of the activities and amenities available.

 “I love it.
 I don’t have to worry about the future or moving again.
 It is so nice not having to get a plumber if you need one.
 Or repair the roof.”

 She says one day when she can’t drive any longer she will do more at The Commons.
 She still has a lot of outside interests, including choir one day a week.